Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - CE12.1.1.a) Timing ends once the last piece of armour is equipped or once the experience bar turns to 15 levels (whichever comes last).
 #entangled[Entangled Rule(s):]\
 #entangled[CE12.1.1 is referenced by: ] #entangledRule("CE22.1.1")\
-CE12.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless, structures/no structures).\
+CE12.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg, structures/no structures).\
 CE12.1.3) All runs begin upon first input.

 = CE13: All Workstations